 - It is good to make a plan.

 Mental health services for older people

-Older Peoples Mental Health services provide support for
+Older People’s Mental Health services provide help for:

 - older people in the community

 - older people who must go to hospital for their mental health